9. Mining

 9.4.5 Witwatersrand Mining

 I think this is the best example of the influence of mining on the surface morphology and on the important differences between surface and underground mining.
 Figure 183 shows Johannesburg from the air, seen from the South.
 Notice in the background numerous large buildings.
-Than, in the mid ground, with practically no buildings, there is a reasonably sized lake and two barren portions, one close to the left extremity, which is a remaining waste dump and the other of considerably larger dimension, near to the lake is a slimes (tailings) dam.
+In the mid ground, with practically no buildings, there is a reasonably sized lake and two barren portions, one close to the left extremity, which is a remaining waste dump and the other of considerably larger dimension, near to the lake is a slimes (tailings) dam.
 This central area is where the gold bearing sedimentary horizons of the Witwatersrand Supergroup outcrop and most of that ground still belonged to the mining houses in 1984, when this picture was taken.
 Rehabilitation wise, to my knowledge the majority of the material forming the waste dumps, being predominantly very hard quartzite, was reprocessed as gravel.
 As for the slimes dams, that was a very difficult problem.
 The gold ore was crushed to a very fine mesh and the gold was removed using cyanide.
 This means that the slimes dams are constituted by a very fined grained totally sterile material.
 On windy days, Johannesburg was often covered by a dust of very fine quartz particles.
 The solution encountered was to cover these large slimes dams with thick layers of fertile soil and vegetate them as quickly as possible.

 Figure 183 - Johannesburg from the air (South Africa).